ddw26/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+# Overview

+Upper management has notified both Jeremy and the data analytics team about AutoRU's newest prototype, MechaChar.
+The prototype, however, is suffering from production troubles, all of which inhibits the manufacturing team’s progress.
+As a result, we have been tasked to review the production data for insights that may help the manufacturing team.
+We performed multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
+We also collected summary statistics on the pounds per square inch (PSI) of the suspension coils, and ran t-tests to determine if the manufacturing lots were statistically different from the mean population.
+Lastly, we designed a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ### Linear Regression to Predict MPG
 ________________________________________________________
 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?